BlueBrain/morph-tool/README.rst

 A toolbox for morphology editing.
 It aims at providing small programs that perform simple tasks.

-Currently MorphTool provides: - A file converter: to convert morphology files from/to the following formats: SWC, ASC, H5
+Currently MorphTool provides:

+- A file converter: to convert morphology files from/to the following formats: SWC, ASC, H5
+- A soma surface as calculator (as computed by NEURON, requires the NEURON python module)

 Installation
 ============